zhangutah/webseclab/README.md

 # Web Security Lab

 ## Credits
-The tasks posted in this repo are borrowed from the SEED Labs: https://seedsecuritylabs.org/labs.html.
+The tasks posted in this repo are ported from the SEED Labs: https://seedsecuritylabs.org/labs.html.
 The credits go to Prof. Wenliang Du and his group at Syracuse.

 ## Setup